-- c.
-Prominent entry features; - d.
-Windows; - e.
-Door openings; - f.
-Distinct variations in color (not a slight variation of a similar hue, such as beige or pastel); - g.
-Variations in materials; - h.
-Variations in building height; - i.
-Variation in roof form; - j.
-Dormers; - k.
-Projected or recessed building walls; or - I. Another architectural feature as approved by the City Council after a recommendation from the Planning Commission. - F. Manufactured Homes.
-Compatibility standards for manufactured homes meeting the definition of "single-family dwelling" are as follows: - Manufactured Homes qualifying as Dwelling, Single-Family shall be compared to site built and other housing in the immediate general area within the same zoning or residential district or area.
+- b.
+Organizing units around a central courtyard that maintains the impression of the traditional side yard setback between units along the street frontage; or - c.
+Designing the multi-family building so that the massing, arrangement of architectural elements, and use of exterior materials give the appearance of a large single-family home or townhome. - 4.
+All-Sided Design.
+Although the front facade of a building is expected to be the primary focal point in terms of the level of architectural character and features, all sides of a multi-family residential building shall incorporate architectural detailing that complements the front facade and provides visual interest.
+Blank walls void of architectural detailing are prohibited.
+Five (5) architectural features listed below shall be incorporated into the overall design on each side of the building: - a. covered porches; - b. balconies; - c.
+Prominent entry features; - d. windows; - e. door openings; - f. distinct variations in color (not a slight variation of a similar hue, such as beige or pastel); - g. variations in materials; - h. variations in building height; - i. variation in roof form; - j. dormers; - k. projected or recessed building walls; or - I. another architectural feature as approved by the City Council after a recommendation from the Planning Commission. - F. Manufactured Homes.
+Compatibility standards for manufactured homes meeting the definition of "single-family dwelling" are as follows: - Manufactured Homes qualifying as single-family dwellings shall be compared to site built and other housing in the immediate general area within the same zoning or residential district or area.
 Approval shall be granted upon the finding that the manufactured home is substantially similar or superior in size, siding material, roof material, foundation, and general aesthetic appearance to: - a. site-built or other forms of housing which may be permitted in the same general area under this ordinance; or - b. existing development; or - c. proposed development in the same zoning district or area. - 2.
 All towing devices, wheels, axles, and hitches must be removed. - 3.
 At each exterior door, there must be a landing that is a minimum of 36 inches by 48 inches. - G. Illegal Dwellings.
 The use of any floor area below base flood elevation for dwelling purposes is prohibited in all zoning districts unless the floor area meets the applicable building code and flood mitigation requirements.
 Buildings erected as garages or accessory buildings, except approved accessory dwelling units, shall not be occupied for dwelling purposes.